Love Me Now?

-Love Me Now? was supported by three singles: "Talk To Me", "Keep in Touch" and "Ferris Wheel".
+Love Me Now? was supported by five singles: "Talk To Me", "Keep in Touch", "Ferris Wheel", "Freaky" and "Broke Leg".
 The album received generally mixed reviews from music critics and was a commercial success.
 The album debuted at number four on the US Billboard 200, earning 54,000 album-equivalent units in its first week.

 Background

 Tory Lanez announced that he is working on two new albums, "Love Me Now" and "El Agua", set to be released on summer.
 He also announced on September 3 that XXXTentacion will be featured on his new album "Love Me Now".
 Lanez later unveiled on October 17, the release date of his new album, the cover album, the tracklist and featured artists, also revealing that XXXTentacion will not appear in the album.
 He also explained the reason why XXXTentacion does not appear in the album:

 The album was released on October 26, 2018.

 Singles

 Love Me Now? was supported by three singles.
 The first single, "Talk to Me" with Rich the Kid was released on June 21, 2018.
 Tory premiered the single on Zane Lowe's Beats 1 radio show to promote the "Love Me Now?" album.
 The music video was released on July 17, 2018.
 The single debuted at number 76 on the US Billboard Hot 100 chart on the week of November 10, 2018.
 The single eventually peaked at number 43 on the chart dated January 12, 2019.
 The second single, "Keep in Touch" featuring Bryson Tiller was released on August 17, 2018.
 The third single, "Ferris Wheel" featuring Trippie Redd was released on January 15, 2019.
 The music video was also released the same day.
 The single missed the Hot 100 but managed to peak at number five on the US Bubbling Under the Hot 100 chart.